ListeningApp/listening-modal-llm/training_documents/welch_cache/welch.md

 D.R.: He was so committed to word and craft.

-G.W.: And so to get the news that way, and to know instantly, it was just, it was just, Oh...
+G.W.: And so to get the news that way, and to know instantly, it was just, it was just, Oh . . .
 I gasped, and felt sick.
 And I knew.
 I remember how awful and darkly humorous that moment was.
 How strange.

 D.R.: When I think about our relationship with art-getting a little older, having done this a little longer-I think about these gigs we did with him when we went to Texas for the first time.
 We were opening for him at a place called the Mucky Duck, a little club in Houston.
 We had played our set and we were watching Guy's set, and he got to the end of his show, left the stage, and got called back for an encore.
 Came back, did an encore.
 He had put on such a beautiful show, and he had such a beautiful self-possessed way about him.
 There was such gravity when Guy stood onstage.
 He played this song, and then he walked off again, and the crowd just wasn't havin' it.
 They were not going to leave.
 And I can't remember what he played-"Let Him Roll"?
 I don't remember what the last song was, but he just waved them off.
 He said, "Go home!"